Why is my flashing ice dams

 Frequently Asked Questions

-Signs of ice dams include icicles forming along the roof's edge, water stains on ceilings and walls, and mold or mildew growth.
+Signs of ice dam damage include icicles at the roof's edge, water stains on ceilings and walls, and damage to shingles and flashing.

 Connect with certified professionals in your area